ACID Properties in DBMS

 - Atomicity defines that there are no transactions that occur partially hence the atomicity is also known as the “all or nothing rule”.

 It is associated with two operations

 - Abort: If a transaction is aborted i.e. it is incomplete, changes made to the database are not visible.

 - Commit: If a transaction is committed i.e. it is complete changes made to the database or visible.

 Consider a transaction T which consists of T1 and T2: Task is to transfer 100 from account X to account Y

 - T1: Deduct the amount from account X

 - T2: Credit the amount to account Y

-If the transaction fails after the completion of T1 and before completion of T2 then the amount will be deducted from account X but it will not be added to the account Y which ultimately results in inconsistent database state
+If the transaction fails after the completion of T1 and before completion of T2 then the amount will be deducted from account X but it will not be added to the account Y which ultimately results in an inconsistent database state.

 The total amount before and after the transaction must be maintained.